logicuniverse/manifesto/README.md

 ## II.
 The Topology of Logic: Axes & Fractality

 The universe of logic is defined by a three-dimensional coordinate system.
-Every logic entity, regardless of its scale, exists within this orthogonal space:
+Every **Logic Unit (LU)**, regardless of its scale, exists within this orthogonal space, where each axis is defined by a fundamental duality:

-- **X-Axis (Push/Pull - Data Direction):** Determines the causality of data flow.
+- **X-Axis (Push/Pull - Interaction Polarity):** Defines the **synchronization modality** of the boundary between internal and external states—the duality between **Proactive Push** (active subscription to external changes) and **Lazy Pull** (on-demand sampling of internal state).
-- **Y-Axis (Time/Space - Execution Domain):** Defines the operational reality.
+- **Y-Axis (Time/Space - Execution Domain):** Defines the operational reality—the duality between **Temporal** governance (existence or execution governed by the time axis) and **Spatial** immediate mapping (stateless transformation).
-- **Z-Axis (Dependency/Injection - Logic Transmission):** Acts as the conduit for pure logic.
-It injects external dependencies, service implementations, and logic closures (such as nested sub-LUs communicating with their parent) into the unit, akin to, but physically orthogonal to, higher-order functions.
+- **Z-Axis (Dependency/Injection - Logic Transmission):** Acts as the **conduit** for pure logic.
+It enables the vertical injection of external dependencies and higher-order closures, acting physically orthogonal to the execution plane formed by the X and Y axes.

 **The Principle of Fractality:**